WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Since Wasabi does not yet support Lightning Network functionality, you must use a different wallet for this task.

 ### Atomic swap into Lightning Network
-There are some services who provide an atomic swap where you send the whole change coin to a multisignature hashed time locked contract on-chain.
+There are some services that provide an atomic swap where you send the whole change coin to a multisignature hashed time locked contract on-chain.
 In exchange you receive a payment routed through the Lightning Network into one of your payment channels.
 The swap is atomic, meaning either you receive the lightning payment, or you get the bitcoin back on-chain, so the service provider cannot steal from you.
 If you use a regular lightning invoice to receive the funds, then the service provider knows your node public key and the channel he sends the bitcoin to.